yandex-cloud/docs/en/tracker/user/agile.md

 1. Start typing the board's name in the **Boards** field and pick the option you need from the list that appears.

 The issue will be placed on the board you've picked.
-To remove an issue from the board, clear the **Boards** field on the issue's page.

 #### Adding issues to a sprint